tosterius/tosterius/_notes/ml_decision_trees.md

 \end{equation}
 \\]

-Let us split our circles into two groups as folows:
+Let us split our circles into two groups as follows:
 ![decision_tree_1]({{ site.baseurl }}/assets/img/notes/decision_tree_explanation_1.png)
 The entropy of these two groups:
 \\[